softinite/spam/README.md

 # SPAM = Simple PAssword Manager

-The jar needs to be run from inside SPAM folder created in 'target'.
+One can use SPAM-jar-with-dependencies.jar created in 'target'.

 How secure is it?
 The implementation relies on AES-256 encryption provided by BouncyCastle and SUN JCE,